dstackai/dstack/docs/workflows/lab.md

-# JupyterLab
+# lab

-The `code` launches a JupyterLab application.
+The `lab` launches a JupyterLab application.

 The provider allows you to specify the version of Python, a `requirements.txt` file to pre-install, environment variables, properties, which folders to save as output artifacts, dependencies to